-I have never met anyone more filled with faith and hope, more open-minded than Francis.
+"I have never met anyone more filled with faith and hope, more open-minded than Francis.
 He never seems to lose his great joy and enthusiasm.
 He talks to both the good and the bad.
-Anything he is asked to do, Francis does willingly, simply because he loves everyone.
+Anything he is asked to do, Francis does willingly, simply because he loves everyone."

-Today, and each day, we join St. Francis Xavier on his journey, and together, we pray for the grace of Magis, that God will expand our hearts and gifts to feed a hungry world.
+Today, and each day, we join St. Francis Xavier on his journey, and together, we pray for the grace to claim our identity as the Beloved people of God.

-DAY 2 | Wednesday, March 9
+DAY 2 | Friday, March 8